qlbm

 is made up of 4 main modules.

-module handle the parameterized creation of quantum circuits that compose QBMs.
+modules handle the parameterized creation of quantum circuits that compose QBMs.

 The Lattices and Geometry module parses external information into quantum